kavia-common/jira-confluence-connector-146762-146772/README.md

 ### Frontend integration notes
 - The "Connect Now" button for Jira should initiate a request to POST /integrations/jira/connect and then follow the redirect_url returned ("/auth/jira/login").
-  Alternatively, the button can directly open GET /auth/jira/login.
+  Alternatively, the button can directly open GET /auth/jira/login?redirect=true to perform a backend 307 redirect to Atlassian (Cache-Control: no-store).
+If you prefer to control navigation from the client, call GET /auth/jira/login without the flag and use the returned JSON {"url": "..."}.
 - Confluence connect is analogous ("/auth/confluence/login").
 - After Atlassian redirects back to our backend callbacks, the backend will:
   - Exchange authorization code for tokens